-As part of our data analysis, we compared the gender and ethnicity amongst RCOphth consultants and licensed doctors in training within ophthalmology.
-This was done using RCOphth membership EDI summary reports and the GMC reference tables relating to the state of medical education and practice reports. ^{4,5} We recognise that these datasets are not directly comparable, and may therefore lead to discrepancies in the accuracy of the overall numbers of ophthalmology consultants and trainees, especially those without RCOphth membership and those not currently licensed by the GMC but used these as the best available data at this time.
+As part of our data analysis, we compared the gender and ethnicity amongst RCOphth members, RCOphth council members, RCOphth consultants and licensed doctors in training within ophthalmology.
+Comparisons of RCOphth consultants and ophthalmology trainees was done using RCOphth membership EDI summary reports and the GMC reference tables relating to the state of medical education and practice reports.
+We recognise that these datasets are not directly comparable, and may therefore lead to discrepancies in the accuracy of the overall numbers of ophthalmology consultants and trainees, especially those without RCOphth membership and those not currently licensed by the GMC but used these as the best available data at this time.